Koryun13/DigiShop/README.md

 5. Run the migrations to create the database tables: `dotnet ef database update`.
 6. Build and run the application.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Digishop, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Special thanks to the contributors who have dedicated their time to make Digishop better.

 ## Contact

-For any inquiries or issues, please contact [your-email@example.com].
+For any inquiries or issues, please contact me.